ansys/pymechanical/doc/source/user_guide_embedding/logging.rst

 it is possible to configure logging at any time, whether it is before or after creating the embedded application, using the same Python API.

-Use the :class:`Configuration <ansys.mechanical.core.embedding.logger.Configuration>` class to
-configure logging to the standard output for all warning messages and above (which are error and fatal messages).
+Use the `Configuration <https://mechanical.docs.pyansys.com/version/stable/api/ansys/mechanical/core/embedding/logger/Configuration.html>`_ class to configure logging to the standard output for all warning messages and above (which are error and fatal messages).
 For example: